Pylons/pyramid/docs/tutorials/bfgwiki2/distributing.rst

 it by using the ``setup.py sdist`` command.
-The following commands assume your current working directory is the ``tutorial`` package we've created and that the parent directory of the ``tutorial`` package is a virtualenv representing a BFG environment.
+The following commands assume your current working directory is the ``tutorial`` package we've created and that the parent directory of the ``tutorial`` package is a virtualenv representing a :mod:`repoze.bfg` environment.

 On UNIX: